 Newnan Distracted Driver Injury Lawyer

 Driving distracted is a dangerous activity.
-The National Highway Traffic Safety Administration (NHTSA) reports that distracted driving wrecks cost 3,450 people their lives in 2016 alone.
+Studies show that in 2016, 3,450 people lost their lives in distracted driving-related wrecks.

 Why Choose Kam, Ebersbach & Lewis, P.C.?

 At Kam, Ebersbach & Lewis, P.C., we help level the playing field by committing our deep passion for justice and a fair outcome to each case we handle.

 - We have unmatched results for car accident cases in Coweta County, including more million-dollar settlements than any other law firm in the county.